JohanDegraeve/xdripswift/fastlane/testflight.md

 ## Create Building Certficates

 1. Go back to the "Actions" tab of your Xdrip4iOS repository in github.
-1. Select "Create Certificates".
+1. Select "3.
+Create Certificates".
 1. Click "Run Workflow", and tap the green button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.

 ## Build Xdrip4iOS!

 1. Click on the "Actions" tab of your Xdrip4iOS repository.
-1. Select "Build Xdrip4iOS". _Are you working on a previuos fork of Xdrip4iOS and not seeing any GitHub workflows in the Actions tab?
+1. Select "4.
+Build Xdrip4iOS". _Are you working on a previuos fork of Xdrip4iOS and not seeing any GitHub workflows in the Actions tab?
 You may have to change the default branch so that it contains the .github/workflows files, or merge these changes into your default branch (typically `master`)._
 1. Click "Run Workflow", select your branch, and tap the green button.
 1. You have some time now.
 Go enjoy a coffee.
 The build should take about 15 minutes.
 1. Your app should eventually appear on [App Store Connect](https://appstoreconnect.apple.com/apps).